 480, Centrale Street

 The site is located in Memramcook, New Brunswick; a 20-minute drive southeast of Moncton, or 30 minutes north west of the Nova Scotia border.
 Leave the Trans-Canada Highway at Memramcook (eastbound traffic use Exit 482 (Renaissance St.), westbound traffic use exit 482 Renaissance St. or Exit 488, (Pont Rouge).
-Follow the Parks Canada Beaver signs to Hwy. #106, and head west.
-Turn left on Centrale St. and then proceed to the Monument Lefebvre (480).
+Follow the Parks Canada Beaver signs to Highway 106, and head west.
+Turn left on Centrale st. and then proceed to the Monument Lefebvre (480).
 Or follow the scenic route from Fort Beauséjour National Historic Site of Canada - take route 106 west of Sackville.

 Facilities and services